HajarRahimi/housinganywhere-hta/README.md

 **c.** Briefly describe how you would approach this analysis.<br>
 **d.** Provide a list of recommendations or outcomes that would come from the analysis.<br>

-🌞 I will choose analysis 3: “tenant demand vs. available supply”.<br>
+🌞 I will choose analysis 1: “Supply-Gap Forecast”.<br>
 **a.
 What data would you require?**<br>
 🧾 Demand data (from tenant activity logs):<br>
 - tenant_id